-• The Product should not be located where it will be exposed to moisture or excessive heat.
+The product should not be located in a place where it will be exposed to moisture or excessive heat.

-- Place the router in a location where it can be connected to the various devices as well as to a power source. - Make sure the cables and power cord are safely placed out of the way so they do not create a tripping hazard. - The router can be placed on a shelf or desktop. - Keep away from the strong electromagnetic radiation and the device of electromagnetic sensitive.
+- Place the router in a location where it can be connected to multiple devices as well as to a power source. - Make sure the cables and power cord are safely placed out of the way so they do not create a tripping hazard. - The router can be placed on a shelf or desktop. - Keep the router away from strong devices with strong electromagnetic interference, such as Bluetooth devices, cordless phones and microwaves.

 2. 2.
-Connect Your Router
+Connect to the Internet